Northwest Anthropological Association

 c.
 Quality and implementation of the research design,

 d.
-Incorporation of conference theme into the paper is not required, but will be used as a tiebreaker,
+Incorporation of conference theme into the paper is not required for the anthropology sub-field categories, but can be used as a tie-breaker.

 e.
-Quality of writing including excellent organization, flawless grammar, and
+Quality of writing including organization, clarity, and grammar, and

 f.
 Ability to follow directions.

-Questions about submissions should be emailed to the Journal of Northwest Anthropology (firstname.lastname@example.org).
+Questions about submissions should be emailed to (firstname.lastname@example.org).